AlexanderND/issues_linker/README.md

 Choose "Content-type" as "application/json"

+Set "Secret" to the value of your secret_gh in server_config.json, which you've generated previously.

 Then, choose "Let me select individual events" and select **only** "Issues"

 2. Go into your project's "Settings->Webhooks" and click "Add webhook".